manekinekko/dojo-doh-junit-report/README.md

 Usage
 =

 Place this module in the DOH folder (at the same directory as the "runner.js").
-And use it as a replacement of the normal runner.
+And load it from the normal runner, if you need to generate XML output.

 How does it work?
 =